-(c) Aircraft outbound to the FIR:

-- IFR aircraft wishing to leave the Doncaster Sheffield CTR/CTA and enter the London FIR will be cleared by the most direct route consistent with the current traffic situation. - (ii) VFR and SVFR aircraft will usually be instructed to route via one of the Visual Reference Points (paragraph 9), not above altitude 2000 ft (aerodrome QNH).
+- (c) Aircraft outbound to the FIR: - (i) IFR aircraft wishing to leave the Doncaster Sheffield CTR/CTA and enter the London FIR will be cleared by the most direct route consistent with the current traffic situation. - (ii) VFR and SVFR aircraft will usually be instructed to route via one of the Visual Reference Points (paragraph 9), not above altitude 2000 ft (aerodrome QNH).

-C. Proposed Charts
+C. Proposed Charts and Coding Tables

 C.1.
-UPTON 2A
+UPTON 2A Chart